jryans/debug-info-consistency-concrete-artifact/data/consistency-concrete/git/program/clang/13/O1/divergences/t0001-init/default/divergences.md

 LibraryCallRemoved
   Before events:
-    CF: copy_array at git-compat-util.h:1099:3
-    CT: Jump to external code for memcpy
-    RF: Jump to external code for memcpy
-  Occurrences: 3

-LibraryCallRemoved
-  Before events:
     CF: copy_templates at init-db.c:101:27
     CT: Jump to external code for memset
     RF: Jump to external code for memset